CarlRaymond/jquery.cardswipe/README.md

 Because the initial % character is supressed, if you need to manually enter a % character into a form, you must type two % characters in quick succession (within the timeout interval).

-On a successful scan, the plugin will invoke the parser function, passing the raw character data.
-If the parser recognizes the format, it should return an object that encapsulates the data of interest.
-Otherwise, the parser should return null.
-Then the plugin will invoke either the success callback, passing it the parsed object as a parameter, or it will invoke the error callback.
+On a successful scan, the plugin will invoke the parser functions in sequence, passing each the raw character data.
+If a parser recognizes the format, it should return an object that encapsulates the data of interest.
+Otherwise, the parser should return null, in which case the plugin will try the next parser.
+When a parser succeeds, the the plugin will invoke either the complete callback, passing it the parsed object as a parameter.
+If no parser succeeds, the plugin will invoke the error callback.
+If you're not interested in this case, it is not necessary to define an error callback.

 #Special Cases
 Some card readers, like the Scriptel MagStripe, prefix the scanned data with a manufacturer-specific sequence.
 For the Scriptel, it's the string `!STCARD A `.
+Following this is the usual `%B` sequence.
 To accommodate these readers, a prefix character can be set in the configuration.
 On seeing the prefix character, the state machine enters the PREFIX state, and consumes characters until a % character is seen, where we enter the PENDING state and proceed as before.
 Indicate the prefix character in the initial configuration with the `prefixCharacter` property.
 For example the prefix for the Scriptel is `!`: